 Q2: What are the “designated countries” subject to restrictions on entry?

-In the revised order, Iraq was removed from the list of designated countries subject to the ban on entry.
-However, nationals of Iraq will be subject to additional inquiries and security clearances which may restrict or significantly delay travel to the U.S.
+In the revised order issued March 6, 2017, Iraq was removed from the original list of designated countries subject to the ban on entry.
+However, nationals of Iraq will be subject to additional inquiries and security clearances which may restrict or significantly delay travel to the US.

-Nationals of one of the designated countries – by birth or citizenship – who are impacted by the restrictions may be barred from entry to the U.S. for at least 90 days, unless they qualify under an exemption or an officer approves a waiver.
+Nationals of one of the designated countries – by birth or citizenship – who are impacted by the restrictions may be barred from entry to the US for at least 90 days, unless they qualify under an exemption or an officer approves a waiver.
 Those who qualify for exemptions or waivers may still be subject to additional scrutiny at consulates or ports of entry.